 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services continues construction on a project in the Richmond and South Tabor neighborhoods, plus a block in Creston-Kenilworth, to repair or replace about 10,300 feet, or 2 miles, of public sewer pipes that are on average 90 years old and deteriorating due to age.
-The project includes replacing manholes, storm drains sewer service branches that connect homes and businesses to the public sewer in the street to the curb.
+Environmental Services is finalizing construction on a project in the Richmond and South Tabor neighborhoods, plus a block in Creston-Kenilworth, to repair or replace about 10,300 feet, or 2 miles, of public sewer pipes that are on average 90 years old and deteriorating due to age.
+The project included replacing manholes, storm drains sewer service branches that connect homes and businesses to the public sewer in the street to the curb.

 Together these improvements will increase public sewer capacity, protect public health, property and the environment, and reduce the risks of street flooding and sewage releases to homes, businesses and streets.

-Work on each block will be conducted in multiple phases with periods of inactivity between each phase, typically ranging from a few days to a few weeks.
-Please be aware that schedules are also subject to change due to a variety of factors, including conditions underground, weather, traffic impacts and subcontractor and materials availability.
+Pipe work for this project is complete!
+Crews are working throughout the project area on final pavement restoration, repairs, and clean up.
+Please be aware that schedules are subject to change due to a variety of factors, including conditions underground, weather, traffic impacts and subcontractor and materials availability.

 To learn more about the project’s construction methods, visit: www.portlandoregon.gov/bes/methods.